 Love sweet and spice together in one balanced recipe?
-This Honey Jalapeno Cornbread Muffins recipe is the perfect accompaniment to any meal!
+Honey Jalapeno Cornbread Muffins are the perfect accompaniment to any meal!
 These fluffy cornbread muffins, sweetened with honey and given heat by a chopped jalapeño pepper, bake up quickly and serve a crowd!
 Makes 12 servings.

 I’ve got four little words for y’all this morning: Honey Jalapeño Cornbread Muffins.